bitcoinerlab/discovery/README.md

      const history = discovery.getHistory({ descriptors, network });
      ```

+   - **Discovering Standard Accounts**:
+     The `discoverStandardAccounts` method is a helper designed to facilitate the common task of discovering standard accounts (pkh, sh(wpkh), wpkh) associated with a master node.
+It automates and optimizes the discovery process, saving time for developers who frequently need to perform this action.

+     Use this method to efficiently discover wallet accounts without writing repetitive code:
+     ```typescript
+     await discovery.discoverStandardAccounts({
+       masterNode,
+       gapLimit: 20, // The default gap limit network,
+       onAccountUsed: (account) => {
+         // Optional: Handle updates in your app when an account with transactions is found },
+       onAccountChecking: (account) => {
+         // Optional: Handle app-specific logic when starting to check an account }
+     });
+     ```
+     The `onAccountUsed` callback is optional and can be implemented to update your app when an account with past transactions is detected.
+The `onAccountChecking` callback is also optional and useful for initiating any UI updates or specific app logic as the account checking begins.

-   For a comprehensive rundown of all available methods and their descriptions, please consult [the API documentation](https://bitcoinerlab.com/modules/discovery/api/classes/_Internal_.Discovery.html).
+For a comprehensive rundown of all methods and their detailed usage, please consult [the API documentation](https://bitcoinerlab.com/modules/discovery/api/classes/_Internal_.Discovery.html).

 ## API Documentation